 I love Angie Fox’s writing style; I find her books very easy to read and I like the way she weaves all the elements of her stories together; the mystery, the strained relationship between Verity and the rest of the townsfolk of Sugarland who are loyal to the Wydell family and, of course, the ghosts and their issues.
 As a narrated book, again I was impressed with Tavia Gilbert’s performance; loving the pace at which she read the story and her tonal adjustments for the dialogue.
 I now look out for books narrated by Ms Gilbert when browsing Audible or Amazon.

 I prefer to read stories with intelligent, witty heroines who have plenty of gumption, resilience and who never give up.
-Verity is the epitome of a fantastic heroine for me; she is loyal, funny, has a strong sense of moral obligation to help others (dead or living) and I love that, against all the odds, she’s resilient enough to weather the storm of being with her ex-fiancé’s brother hunky Ellis Wydell all the while building her new ghost hunting business.
+Verity is the epitome of a fantastic heroine for me.
+She’s loyal, funny and has a strong sense of moral obligation to help others (dead or living).
+Against all the odds, Verity’s resilient enough to weather the storm.
+Continuing her relationship with her ex-fiancé’s brother – hunky Ellis Wydell – all the while building her new ghost-hunting business.

-I really liked that there were plenty of twist, turns and red herrings to satisfy my Miss Marple tendencies and keep my little grey cells busy – I love it when authors can surprise me.
-Ms Fox admits that she loves Agatha Christie novels and in my opinion setting this gripping story aboard a train is paying fitting homage to the queen of mystery.
+I really liked that there were plenty of twists, turns and red herrings to satisfy my Miss Marple tendencies and keep my little grey cells busy.
+I love it when authors can surprise me.
+Ms Fox admits that she loves Agatha Christie novels.
+In my opinion, setting this gripping story aboard a train is paying fitting homage to the Queen Of The Cosy Mystery.